electrickite/shibboleth/README.md

 user has an active Shibboleth session.
 If they do not, they will be redirected to your server's Login handler.
 From there, depending on your Shibboleth environment, they will likely be sent to a web-based sign on page.
-Following a succesful authentication attempt, they will eventually be directed back to their original destination on your site.
+Following a successful authentication attempt, they will eventually be directed back to their original destination on your site.

 After authentication, Shibboleth can also check that a user is authorized to